Wizni4/local-spark-cluster/README.md

 #### 4. Writing output data

-To write your DataFrame output, use the `write_dataframe` function, which extends the Spark DataFrame functionality:
+To write your DataFrame output, use the `write_dataframe` function defined in [spark_session.py](./src/spark_session.py) and which extends the Spark DataFrame functionality:
 - The output will be saved to [./data/output/](./data/output):